-Amenity grassland can be found in small strips between hard standing footpaths and car parking areas around the edges of the site.
+Amenity grassland can be found in small strips between hard standing footpaths and car parking areas around the edges of the site, and adjacent to a strip of introduced shrub in the centre of the site.
 All amenity grassland on site is highly managed and species poor; perennial rye grass (Lolium perenne) is predominant, with ribwort plantain (Plantago lanceolate) and creeping buttercup (Ranunculus repens) rarely occurring.